GieniuG/mangaScrape/README.md

 -l   List name and scan status from library file.

 -m   Toggle between true and false scan status.

+-t   Set the step interval for chapter checking.
+The lowest step is 0.01.
+            Example: -t 0.5 wich for range of chapters from 1 to 3 will check 1.5, 2, 2.5, 3
+-d   Display the newest downloaded chapter for a manga.
+This feature accommodates minor typos in the manga name for flexible searches.

 ```

 You don't need to use the flags at all; it will ask you for the stuff it needs, so you don't have to worry too much about it.